They say the average person thinks about sex every 3 seconds. The average landlord thinks about increasing rent every 2 seconds.

 - The proposed commencement date

-The landlord must serve the section 13 to the tenant, giving the Tenant at least 1 months’ notice where the rent is paid on a weekly or a monthly basis.
+Landlords must provide at least 1 months’ notice where the rent is paid on a weekly or a monthly basis.
 For a yearly tenancy, a period of six months’ notice is required before the increase can be put into effect.

 The rent increase must begin on the same day of the month that the tenancy started.
 So for example, if the rent for the tenancy is due on the 3rd of every month then the new increased rent should also be due on the 3rd of every month.